 Property Management Software Support - REST Instructions for PIM

-Great news!
-Data sharing between REST and Property Inspection Manager is available for PIM Premium users.
-If you are not using the latest PIM version or would like to upgrade your account to PIM Premium, contact support.
-You can import data including Inspection Dates, Property, Owner and Tenant details.
+Data sharing between REST and Property Inspection Manager is simple for PIM Premium users.
+With a single tap, users can import upcoming scheduled inspections straight into PIM.
 Best of all, you can use our clever integration instructions to upload inspection reports in REST once you are finished.

-December 2017, the REST import process now includes processing of the "ExcludeFromInspection" field and also will only process those marked properties with a status of 'Active'.
+If you are running REST v14 or v15 the REST import process now includes processing of "ExcludeFromInspection" fields sand also will only process those marked properties with a status of 'Active'.

 Importing from REST into PIM involves three stages;

 (1) Export property information from REST

 (2) Uploading the file (CSV or XLS) to our secure and confidential website using your PIM Premium login credentials,

 (3) Download Import files into PIM on the iPad,

 The final step involves keeping REST up to date with your inspections.